thecolourfoundation/rune/README.md

 But every new session has the same problem:

-They have to rediscover your codebase.
+«They have to rediscover your codebase.»

-They read files.
-Rebuild context.
-Guess relationships.
-And sometimes give you an answer without making it obvious where that answer came from.
+They read files, reconstruct context, infer relationships, and build a mental model of your project before they can reliably answer questions.

-Rune gives your agents a persistent, queryable understanding of your codebase.
+Rune gives AI agents a persistent, queryable understanding of your codebase.

 Without Rune| With Rune
-AI rereads the repository| AI queries an existing understanding Context is rebuilt every session| Understanding persists Agents can build different mental models| Agents query the same project model Answers can be difficult to verify| Answers can point to source evidence Manual rescanning| "rune watch" keeps the model current
+AI rereads the repository| AI queries an existing understanding Context is rebuilt every session| Understanding persists Each agent builds its own mental model| Agents can query the same project model Answers can be difficult to verify| Answers can point to source evidence Manual rescanning| "rune watch" keeps the model current